This post may contain affiliate links . Read my full Disclosure Policy.

 Instructions

-• Place the dough into two greased 8.5×4.5" loaf pans with the seam side down.
+- Place the dough into two greased 8.5×4.5" loaf pans with the seam side down.
 Let the dough rise covered for another 30 mins-1 hour until it has doubled in size in the pan.
-Don't wait for the sides of the dough to reach the top of the loaf pan, if you wait the loaves will be overproofed.
+The center of the loaf should be about a half an inch above the pan but the sides will not.
+If you wait until the sides reach the very top, the loaves will be overproofed and likely collapse when cooling.

 Notes

-• Water is increased to 200 grams and should be a temperature of about 120
+- Water is increased to 200 grams and should be a temperature of about 120℉

-• Cooking time reduced to 25 minutes or until the internal temperature is 190
+- Cooking time reduced to 25 minutes or until the internal temperature is 190℉

 Swaps: